MauRuRo/MSP4-CrossFitCommunityApp/README.md

 After deployment the website was beta-tested by a group of friends, which resulted in some significant addaptations, namely the addition security settings in the settings.py file (line 249), to ensure that the website is always run securely from https, as it turned out this did not happen automatically and for one of the testers resulted in the javascript not loading.
 Also an issue with a overfow-x not being defined resulted in a mysterious floating scrollbar on an invisible div; this was also resolved thanks to the beta testing.

-Besides manual testing all the HTML files and the CSS file have been rested using W3 validator.
+Besides manual testing all the HTML files and the CSS file have been tested using W3 validator.
+All custom javascript files have been tested by using JShint.

-There were no major issues: the validator could not handle the django and jinja syntax though.
+There were no major issues: the html validator could not handle the django template and jinja syntax though.

 One noteworthy issue that did turn up was that div elements were nested inside an ol element (in the activity and ranking module ).
 Apparently this is not correct html, however since it does not present any functionality issues and translating to correct html would be a lot of work I decided to leave it as is.

 For the testing of the user stories I refer you to [User Stories](#user-stories).
-(Click to expand each stories instructions.)
+(Click to expand each story instructions.)

  <div align="right">